dmlc/dmlc.github.io/_posts/2016-11-21-fusion-and-runtime-compilation-for-nnvm-and-tinyflow.markdown

 ## Test Out The Implementation in TinyFlow

-We use TinyFlow as a test case to demonstrate how this can be applied to a new deep learning framework.
-[TinyFLow](https://github.com/tqchen/tinyflow) is a showcase to demonstrate how to use NNVM to build a clean, minimum and powerful computation graph-based deep learning system with same API as TensorFlow.
+We use [TinyFlow](https://github.com/dmlc/dmlc.github.io.git) as a test case to demonstrate how this can be applied to a new deep learning framework.
+TinyFlow is a showcase to demonstrate how to use NNVM to build a clean, minimum and powerful computation graph-based deep learning system with same API as TensorFlow.
 The whole system is only 2K lines of code with CPU and GPU support.

 The original TinyFlow utilizes Torch for its operator backend.
 In this blog, we will explore how to add fusion and RTC features on TinyFlow, alongside with the Torch-backend